 Management Accountability Matters

-How do you know if great new managers are accountable?
+How can you tell if a new manager is truly accountable?
 Great managers manage themselves before managing others.

 Are You a Good Role Model?